marek12306/qmk_firmware/readme.md

 It currently only works with Keychron K3 Max keyboard (as it's one that I am using).

 > [!WARNING]
-> This code breaks Keychron Launcher and VIA support.
+> Vial breaks Keychron Launcher and VIA support.

 -------------------------------------------------